- To unearth hidden gems: It's a fashion and design incubator where you can shop for unique, locally made pieces.

 Decline and Renovation

-From the late 1970s onward, the already gloomy buildings of Passage Thiaffait became dilapidated, contributing to the poor reputation of the René-Leynaud Street neighborhood.
-In the 1980s, the passage became a notorious crime hotspot in Lyon, with almost all the apartments squatted by various gangs of outcasts, some of which were transformed into clandestine brothels.
-Drugs, prostitution, trafficking, and delinquency proliferated, giving the passage a reputation as a dangerous place that drove away businesses and residents.
+From the end of the 1970s, the buildings of the Passage Thiaffait, already dark, became dilapidated, contributing to a bad reputation of the district of rue René-Leynaud.
+In the 1980s, the passage became a crime hotspot in Lyon, with almost all of the apartments squatted by various gangs of outcasts, some transformed into clandestine brothels.
+Drugs, prostitution, trafficking and delinquency proliferated, giving it a reputation as a "cut-throat" area that drove away businesses and residents.

 Faced with this situation, the renovation of the Passage Thiaffait was decided upon in 1997 and completed in 2001.
 This renovation was a success and enabled the development of the Grand'Côte district.
 Public financial aid was granted to attract small and medium-sized craft businesses, transforming the premises into studios and workshops, particularly for young fashion designers.
 This initiative virtually eradicated crime, giving way to a new spirit and dynamism.
 The collection of shops and workshops was named "Le Village des Créateurs" (The Designers' Village).